Scroll to see full course descriptions.

 Global Business is designed for students to analyze global trade theories, international monetary systems, trade policies, politics, and laws relating to global business as well as cultural issues, logistics, and international human resource management.

-Level 4 Courses:
+Level 4 Courses

-PRACTICUM IN HOSPITALITY SERVICES HONORS (New 2024-2025)
+PRACTICUM IN HOSPITALITY SERVICES - HONORS

-Prerequisite: Successful completion of one or more advanced (Level 3 or 4) CTE courses that are part of a coherent sequence of 2 or more courses in the selected CTE Program of Study.
+Prerequisite: Successful completion of one or more advanced (Level 3 or 4) CTE courses that are part of a coherent sequence of 2 or more courses in the selected CTE Program of Study

 Practicum in Hospitality Services is a unique practicum experience to provide opportunities for students to participate in a learning experience that combines classroom instruction with actual business and industry career experiences.
-Practicum in Hospitality Services integrates academic and career and technical education; provides more interdisciplinary instruction; and supports strong partnerships among schools, businesses, and community institutions with the goal of preparing students with a variety of skills in a fast-changing culinary art based workplace.
+Practicum in Hospitality Services integrates academic, career, and technical education; provides more interdisciplinary instruction; and supports strong partnerships among schools, businesses, and community institutions with the goal of preparing students with a variety of skills in a fast-changing culinary art based workplace.
 Students are taught employability skills, including job-specific skills applicable to their training plan, job interview techniques, communication skills, financial and budget activities, human relations, and portfolio development.
 Practicum in Hospitality Services is relevant and rigorous, supports student attainment of academic and technical standards, and effectively prepares students for college and career success.
-NOTE: This course is double blocked.
+NOTE: This course is double-blocked.
 Please review the LTHS Practicum and Career Prep Handbook before selecting a practicum or career prep course.

-PRACTICUM IN ENTREPRENEURSHIP HONORS
+PRACTICUM IN ENTREPRENEURSHIP - HONORS

-Prerequisite: Successful completion of two or more credits, including the completion of one or more advanced (Level 3 or 4) , in CTE courses that are part of a coherent sequence of courses in the selected CTE Program of Study.
+Prerequisite: Successful completion of two or more credits, including the completion of one or more advanced (Level 3 or 4) , in CTE courses that are part of a coherent sequence of courses in the selected CTE Program of Study

 In addition to developing advanced technical knowledge and skills needed for success in the Hospitality and Tourism Career Cluster, students will be expected to develop an advanced technical understanding of the business aspects of the chosen program of study.
 Instruction may be delivered through lab-based classroom experiences or career preparation opportunities.
-NOTE: This course is double blocked.
+NOTE: This course is double-blocked.
 Please review the LTHS Practicum and Career Prep Handbook before selecting a practicum or career prep course.

 Prerequisite: Successful completion of two or more credits in CTE courses that are part of a coherent sequence of courses in the same CTE Program of Study.

-Career Preparation I provides opportunities for students to participate in a work-based learning experience that combines classroom instruction with business and industry employment experiences.
+Career Preparation I provide opportunities for students to participate in a work-based learning experience that aligns directly with their selected CTE Program of Study and combines classroom instruction with business and industry employment experiences.
 The goal is to prepare students with a variety of skills for a changing workplace.
 Career preparation is relevant and rigorous, supports student attainment of academic standards, and effectively prepares students for college and career success.
-NOTE: This course is double blocked, 1 class period, 1 work off campus period.
+NOTE: This course is double blocked, 1 class period, 1 work off-campus period.
 Please review the LTHS Practicum and Career Prep Handbook before selecting a practicum or career prep course.